naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * In this page, the moderator sees a list of posts that are not yet published.
 Moderators can click an "Approve" button or "Reject" button
         * Clicking "Approve" turns the post `published` flag to `1`.
 Reject turns the `published` flag to `2`.
 Default `published` flag is `0` indicating unpublished.
     * A controller file will be used to populate the unpublished posts under the Moderator page.
+        * API fields: Photo, influencer, product name
+        * Also generate a link to the post page for moderators to click and view what the post would look like for users.
     * Route: ~/fashionxproject/admin/dashboard